TunePat Apple Music Converter

 Step 1 TunePat Apple Music Converter should be launched.
 On the home page, choose Open Apple Music Web Player.
 If this is your first time using TunePat, you'll need to log in with your Apple ID and access your Apple Music library by following the instructions at the top of the screen.
 The user interface is identical to that of the official Apple Music website in your browser.

 Step 2 Next, open the Settings window.
-Complete the settings for the output parameters here, including the output format (select FLAC here) of the song, bit rate, sample rate, output file naming, etc. In addition, the converter allows you to customize the output folder, with the option to sort the converted files by artist, album, artist/album, or album/artist.
+Complete the settings for the output parameters here, including the output format (select FLAC here) of the song, bit rate, sample rate, output file naming, etc. In addition, the converter allows you to customize the output folder, with the option to sort the converted files by Artist, Album, Artist/Album, Album/Artist, or Playlist.
 Just close the pop-up window when you're done with the selection.

 Step 3 Open the song, artist, album, or playlist for Apple Music that you want to convert to FLAC format.
 TunePat will automatically load and list these songs in a pop-up list when you click the Add to list button on the right side of the interface.
 Check the tracks you want to convert and click the Convert Now button.
 If you want to continue selecting other songs, click Save to list in this step.